 Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels, to Padang

 Today we hike in beautiful Sianok Canyon, which is very close to Bukittinggi.
-We follow the "Great Wall" through the canyon and make several stops, including the Japanese Tunnels (built by the Japanese during the 2nd World War), and Kota Gadang, a small village where they make silver jewelery.
+We follow the "Great Wall" through the canyon and make several stops, including at the Japanese Tunnels (built by the Japanese during the 2nd World War), and Kota Gadang, a small village where they make silver jewelery.
 We can meet locals along the way at their homes or working in the rice fields.
-We may even see the occasional Macaque monkey.
+We may even see the occasional macaque monkey.

 Day 14: Fly to Jakarta, Drive to Anyer

 From here we fly to Jakarta, Java as we temporarily leave Sumatra, returning the next day.
-We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside lodge in Carita.
+We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside hotel in Anyer.

 Day 15: Speedboat to Krakatoa, Hike to Viewpoint, Drive to Lampung